 Included in this session is information on

-in the Workplace, First Aid and Bloodborne Pathogens, Lock Out, Tag Out,
+First Aid and Bloodborne Pathogens, Lock Out, Tag Out,

 Personal Protective Equipment, Employer Safety Programs, Confined Space Entry,

-Hearing Conservation Programs, Lift Truck Requirements, Respiratory Protection,
+Hearing Conservation, Lift Truck Requirements, Respiratory Protection,

 OSHA Citation Trends and Common Shop Violations.

-time-weighted-averages and decibel level exposures.
-Covers the
+time-weighted-averages and decibel level exposures, and the

 responsibility for having a written Hearing Conservation

-Stress in the Workplace (1/2 to 1
+Stress in the Workplace

-factors (human and environmental) associated with heat stress
+The session covers risk factors (human and environmental) associated with heat stress

-symptoms of heat-related
+injuries/illnesses.
+It defines signs and symptoms of heat-related

 including heat rash, heat cramps, heat syncope, heat exhaustion and